Why Do I Need to Take a Fitness Test?

 Mobility – The ‘Up and Go’ test

-You’ll need a friend to time how long it takes you to get up front a chair, walk 3 metres, turn around and sit back down on your chair.
+You’ll need a friend to time how long it takes you to get upfront a chair, walk 3 meters, turn around and sit back down on your chair.
 If you are able to do this within 14 seconds or less, it suggests that you have good mobility and are at less risk of injury and falling.

 Stamina – The squats test